-For any business to be successful, it needs efficient and productive employees.
+For any business, Employee performance is the key to success.
 Every individual employee must work toward the company’s vision and mission.
 There is no overarching mantra about employee performance - it is all about how businesses manage, upskill, and motivate their employees.

 According to SHRM's 2020 Report, more than 85% of Employees are not engaged in their Workplace.

 So, businesses need to find a way to ensure employee engagement, which in turn leads to employee productivity.

 Many companies struggle to answer questions such as: